rochefca/DIETNETWORK/README.md

 ### Main scripts
 1. **create_dataset.py** : Create dataset and partition data into folds.
 The script takes snps.txt and labels.txt files as input to create dataset.npz and folds_indexes.npz
 2. **generate_embedding.py** : Takes dataset.npz and folds_indexes.npz files created in the previous step and computes the embedding (genotypic frequency) of every fold.
 Embedding of each fold is saved in embedding.npz
-3. **train.py** : For now, this script preprocesses data for discrim net.
+3. **train.py** : Whole training process.
+Data preprocessing for discrim net:
-  (i) Feature mean is computed on the training set (ii) Missing values are replaced in train and valid sets with the feature mean (iii) Features are normalized using the feature mean computed in (i) and a sd computed on the training set
+  (i) Feature mean is computed on the training set (ii) Missing values are replaced in train and valid sets with the feature mean (iii) Features are normalized using the feature mean computed in (i) and a sd computed on the training set.
+The training loop monitors the accuracy on the validation set for early stopping.

 ### Helper scripts
 - **dataset_utils.py** : Data related functions (shuffle, partition, split, get_fold_data, replace_missing_values, normalize, ...)
 - **model.py** : Model definition of feature embedding (auxiliary) and discriminative (main) networks.